 - Income Support

-Applications for free school meals can be made by completing the online application process.
-Alternatively, an application form can be downloaded from this page and when completed, returned to the Department of Education and Children:
+Applications for free school meals can be made by completing the online application form.
+Alternatively, an application form can be downloaded from this page and when completed, returned to the Department of Education, Sport and Culture: